-Citrus black spot is caused by the fungus Phyllosticta citricarpa (formerly Guignardia citricarpa).
+Citrus black spot is caused by the fungus Phyllosticta citricarpa (formerly known as Guignardia citricarpa).
 The disease causes fruit blemishes and significant yield losses, especially on sweet oranges.
 Black spot can affect all commercial citrus species and cultivars commonly grown in Florida.
-Lemons are the most susceptible, but sweet oranges, especially mid- to late-maturing types such as 'Valencia', are highly susceptible to this disease.
+Lemons are the most susceptible, but sweet oranges, especially mid-to-late-maturing types such as 'Valencia', are highly susceptible to this disease.
 'Hamlin' sweet oranges and tangerine/mandarin types are moderately susceptible.
-Grapefruit is thought to be moderately susceptible and symptoms have been seen in Florida, but there is little information available on relative susceptibility.
-Management is required in groves intended for processing and fresh-market fruit in quarantine and surrounding areas and should be considered in all others.
+Based on symptoms in Florida, grapefruit is thought to be moderately susceptible, but little information is available on relative susceptibility.
+Management is required in groves intended for processing and fresh-market fruit in quarantine and surrounding areas.
+It should be considered in all others.

 Black spot fruit symptoms are wide-ranging and have many different names.
 Hard spot is the most diagnostic symptom of black spot.
 The 0.1-0.4 inch (3-10 mm) diameter lesions are nearly circular and depressed with gray necrotic tissue at the middle with a brick-red to black margin that can be cracked around the edges.
 Fruiting structures (pycnidia) that produce the asexual spores (conidia) are often present in the center of lesions and resemble slightly elevated black dots.
-Hard spot appears as the fruit begin to color before harvest.
+Hard spot lesions appear as the fruit begin to color before harvest.
 They first occur on the side of the fruit with the greatest light exposure.
 False melanose symptoms appear on green fruit early in the season and do not contain pycnidia.
 The slightly raised lesions are 1-3 mm (0.04-0.1 inch) in diameter and can vary in color from tan to chocolate brown.
 Under favorable infection conditions, false melanose can resemble the mud-cake symptoms of authentic melanose but are very dark brown rather than rust red.
 False melanose symptoms can develop into hard spot as the season progresses.
-Cracked spot is a symptom that has only been observed in the Americas and is reported to be an interaction between rust mites and P. citricarpa.
+Cracked spots is a symptom that has only been observed in the Americas and is reported to be an interaction between rust mites and P. citricarpa.
 Cracked spots are large, diffuse smooth lesions that form raised cracks.
 Hard spots can form in the center of these lesions.
 The most concerning black spot symptom is virulent spot.
 Early virulent spot (freckle spot) lesions start as irregularly shaped, sunken lesions with a reddish color.
 Early virulent spot can either coalesce to cover a large proportion of the fruit surface or become hard spot.
 When early virulent spot lesions coalesce, they turn brown to black and the older lesion surface becomes leathery.
-Many pycnidia can be found in early and expanded lesions.
-Virulent spot occurs on mature, severely infected fruit at the end of the season.
-Virulent spot symptoms can appear postharvest on apparently symptomless fruit, sometimes in transit to markets.
+Many pycnidia can be

 - 1. This document is PP279, one of a series of the Plant Pathology Department, UF/IFAS Extension.
 Original publication date December 2010.
-Revised September 2013, April 2016, May 2018, and March 2019.
+Revised March 2020.
 Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication. - 2.
-M. M. Dewdney, associate professor, Plant Pathology Department, UF/IFAS Citrus Research and Education Center; T. S. Schubert, (retired) FDACS-DPI; M. R. Estes, FDACS-DPI; P. D. Roberts, professor, Plant Pathology Department, UF/IFAS Southwest Florida REC; and N. A. Peres, professor, Plant Pathology Department, UF/IFAS Gulf Coast REC; UF/IFAS Extension, Gainesville, FL 32611.
+Megan M. Dewdney, associate professor, Plant Pathology Department, UF/IFAS Citrus Research and Education Center; Callie Walker, chief of pest eradication and control, FDACS-DPI; Pamela D. Roberts, professor, Plant Pathology Department, UF/IFAS Southwest Florida REC; Natalia A. Peres, professor, Plant Pathology Department, UF/IFAS Gulf Coast REC; Timothy S. Schubert, (retired) FDACS-DPI; and Mark R. Estes, FDACS-DPI; UF/IFAS Extension, Gainesville, FL 32611.